Lampedusa immigrant reception center: History

 In 2009, the overcrowded conditions at the island's temporary immigrant reception centre came under criticism by the United Nations High Commissioner for Refugees (UNHCR).
 The unit, which was originally built for a maximum capacity of 850 people, was reported to be housing nearly 2,000 boat people.
 Most of them were from Ghana, Mali and Nigeria and were working illegally as seasonal farm workers.
 A significant number of people were sleeping outdoors under plastic sheeting.
 A fire started during an inmate riot destroyed a large portion of the holding facility on 19 February 2009.

 In 2011, the rebellions in Tunisia and Libya resulted in an increase in the rate of people moving to Lampedusa.
 By May 2011, more than 35,000 migrants had arrived on the island from Tunisia and Libya.
 By the end of August, 48,000 had arrived.
 Most were young males in their 20s and 30s.
 The situation has caused division within the EU, the French government regarding most of the arrivals as economic migrants rather than refugees in fear of persecution.
-The Libyan ambassador to Italy stated that Gaddafi controlled illegal migration to meet his goals: "he wanted to turn Lampedusa black with Africans".
+The Libyan ambassador to Italy, who had defected earlier that year to the National Transitional Council, stated that Gaddafi controlled illegal migration "in person" to meet his goals: "he wanted to turn Lampedusa black with Africans".

 In October 2013, the center accommodated the survivors of the shipwreck of a boat carrying migrants from Eritrea, Somalia and elsewhere, which capsized offshore, resulting in least 300 deaths.

 The press referred to that incident as the "Lampedusa boat disaster".

 In 2014, 170,100 migrants arrived in Italy by sea, a 296% increase compared to 2013.
 141,484 of the travellers ferried over from Libya.
 Most of the migrants had come from Syria, Eritrea and various countries in West Africa.